 - When complete, the Odin user interface shows a pass message in a new green box.

-It isn’t all doom and gloom when it comes to Android and backing up—the operating system does provide users have helpful backing up tools, but you need to connect the device running Android to the computer before you can use them, and nobody cares about doing that.
+Backing up Android isn’t always an arduous task—the operating system does provide users with helpful backing up tools, but you need to connect the device to the computer before you can use them, and nobody cares about doing that.
 What’s more, you won’t have much luck getting the backup complete without knowing the particular commands required to do it.
 Having an app like Titanium Backup installed lets you take backups of anything that you want—including the apps already on your device—just by accessing the app and using the phone’s internal storage or SD card.
 No computer required.
 That’s the way most people like it.

 You might also be interested in: